Surgical Mole Removal

 Your Mole Removal Surgery

-›In cases that are cosmetically sensitive, such as moles on the face, she may recommend mole removal using excision.
+- In cases that are cosmetically sensitive, such as moles on the face, she may recommend mole removal using excision.
 In this case, the mole will be cleaned and numbed with a local anesthetic.
 Dr. Harrington will then carefully excise the mole from the skin.
-If you or Dr. Harrington are concerned about the existence of cancerous or precancerous cells in and around the mole, she will also excise a border surrounding the mole to ensure that the diseased cells are removed.
-She will then carefully suture the skin to encourage optimal healing and a natural-looking result.
+She will then carefully suture the skin to encourage optimal healing and a natural-looking result.*

 Depending on your goals, Dr. Harrington may suggest additional treatments to help you achieve the look you want.
 Patients who are concerned about the appearance of a scar after a previously performed mole removal surgery sometimes use injectable fillers to fill in the depressed area in the skin.
-Additional skin rejuvenation treatments, such as microneedling, can encourage new cell turnover and collagen production after you have healed from mole removal surgery.
+Additional skin rejuvenation treatments, such as microneedling, may be recommended as a scar treatment after you have healed from mole removal surgery.

 Mole Removal Recovery